AdamClarkStandke/GAN_Models/README.md

 The default semantic segmentation generator model weights can be found here: [Default Semantic Segmentation Generator Model](https://github.com/aCStandke/GAN_Models/blob/main/saved_model.pb)

 **Custom Supervised/Paired Pix2Pix Model:**
 This time the Pix2Pix generator was trained for 25,000 steps and used a lambada value of 1000 for the l1 loss function.
-Since the L1 loss  regularizes the generator model to output predicted images that are plausible translations of the source image, I decided to weight it 1 order of magnitude higher than [^5] especially when it came to segmenting people(seemed to help).
+Since the L1 loss  regularizes the generator model to output predicted images that are plausible translations of the source image, I decided to weight it 1 order of magnitude higher than [^5] especially when it came to segmenting riders(seemed to help).
 The following five test results were outputted detailing the some of the preditions of semantic segmentaion generator i.e. predicted image [^9].

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/pix2pixGen1000_l1loss_25k_1.png "pix2pix segmentation")
 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/pix2pixGen1000_l1loss_25k_2.png "pix2pix segmentation")